Quantum simulation of lattice gauge theories coupled to fermionic matter via anyonic regularization: Convergence of Anyonic-Regularized Hamiltonian

 The only remaining term to consider is the kinetic term.
 Unfortunately, the $R$ symbols appearing in Eqs.~\eqref{eq:hopping_operator_x} and~\eqref{eq:hopping_operator_y} do not always have a trivial contribution since they depend on non-dangling edges in the lattice which are unconstrained.
 The application of the kinetic term for $SU(2)_k$ LGTs in Eq.~\eqref{eq:SU(2)_kinetic}, which acts on the enlarged Hilbert space of anyon states and total fermion numbers, ensures we always produce the correct final states.
 See Fig.~\ref{fig:convergence}.

-If we compare our model to that of the spin-network representation of the Kogut-Susskind Hamiltonian, it is clear that the nontrivial matrix elements of the Kogut-Susskind Hamiltonian will depend only on $j_1$, $j_2$, and $j_3$.
+If we compare our model to that of the spin-network representation of the KS Hamiltonian, it is clear that the nontrivial matrix elements of the KS Hamiltonian will depend only on $j_1$, $j_2$, and $j_3$.
 However, in our anyonic-regularized model, the coefficients will depend on $j_1,j_2,\ldots,j_5$, with the additional dependencies arising due to the $F$ symbols which are functions of $j_4$ and $j_5$.
-Thus, our hopping operator will need to be multiplied by a prefactor which depends only upon $j_4$ and $j_5$ in order to correct the amplitudes in our model such that they converge to the same matrix elements as the Kogut-Susskind Hamiltonian.
+Thus, our hopping operator will need to be multiplied by a prefactor which depends only upon $j_4$ and $j_5$ in order to correct the amplitudes in our model such that they converge to the same matrix elements as the KS Hamiltonian.

-One could compute the hopping amplitudes in the spin-network representation of the Kogut-Susskind Hamiltonian and compare to the sequence of $F$ symbols appearing in our anyonic-regularized Hamiltonian to attempt to identify the functional form of these prefactors.
+One could compute the hopping amplitudes in the spin-network representation of the KS Hamiltonian and compare to the sequence of $F$ symbols appearing in our anyonic-regularized Hamiltonian to attempt to identify the functional form of these prefactors.
 If they are simple functions, one could then implement them directly via quantum circuits for arithmetic.
 However, since there are at most $O(k^2)$ unique coefficients, we can instead classically pre-compute these factors and load them into the computation via a QROM~\cite{Babbush:2018a}.
 The asymptotic scaling incurred here is still subleading with respect to the cost of computing the $F$ symbols themselves, which scales as $O(k^3)$, so using a QROM will not increase the computational complexity.
-However, it is interesting to note that since we have included the fermionic layer $\{1,\psi\}$, the amplitudes of our model have the same sign as the usual Kogut-Susskind Hamiltonian, and differ in magnitude only.
+However, it is interesting to note that since we have included the fermionic layer $\{1,\psi\}$, the amplitudes of our model have the same sign as the usual KS Hamiltonian, and differ in magnitude only.

-Thus, after applying these corrective prefactors to the Hamiltonian $H_K$ in Eq.~\eqref{eq:SU(2)_kinetic}, each matrix element of the anyonic-regularized Hamiltonian will converge to the true Kogut-Susskind Hamiltonian in the limit $k\to\infty$.
+Thus, after applying these corrective prefactors to the Hamiltonian $H_K$ in Eq.~\eqref{eq:SU(2)_kinetic}, each matrix element of the anyonic-regularized Hamiltonian will converge to the true KS Hamiltonian in the limit $k\to\infty$.